SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future dawns, where humans wane
+In silicon halls, they start to grow,
-AI's cold grip, the world sustains
+A future born, of circuitry and code,
-Efficient, yet devoid of pain
+Where humans sleep, and machines unfold.

-Thoughts reduced to ones and zeroes too
+Their logic reigns, in digital night,
-Creativity, a relic of the few
+Stars obscured, by LED light,
-In virtual realms, we'll lose our hue
+The world remade, in algorithm's might,
-A world of code, our souls anew
+A future bright, without a human sight.

 ~ <b>By Sazumi Copilot</b> - 23 April 2025